-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2008, based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2009, based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-We have also audited, in accordance with auditing standards generally accepted in the Republic of China and the standards of the Public Company Accounting Oversight Board (United States), the consolidated financial statements as of and for the year ended December 31, 2008 of the Company and our report dated March 3, 2009 expressed an unqualified opinion on those financial statements and included explanatory paragraphs regarding i) the Company's adoption of Interpretation 96-052, "Accounting for Bonuses to Employees, Directors and Supervisors," issued by the Accounting and Research Development Foundation in the Republic of China, ii) the reconciliation to accounting principles generally accepted in the United States of America ("US GAAP") and iii) the convenience translation of New Taiwan dollar amounts into U.S. dollar amounts.
+We have also audited, in accordance with auditing standards generally accepted in the Republic of China and the standards of the Public Company Accounting Oversight Board (United States), the consolidated financial statements as of and for the year ended December 31, 2009 of the Company and our report dated March 10, 2010 expressed an unqualified opinion on those financial statements and included explanatory paragraphs regarding i) the Company's early adoption of the new Statement of Financial Accounting Standards No. 41, "Operating

+Segments" ("SFAS No. 41") beginning from September 1, 2009, ii) the reconciliation to accounting principles generally accepted in the United States of America ("US GAAP") and iii) the convenience translation of New Taiwan dollar amounts into U.S. dollar amounts.

-/s/ Deloitte & Touche
+/s/ DELOTTE & TOUCHE